 - I’m determined, so I slowly slide out of bed and I negotiate each step carefully down the long passageway to my stair lift.
-Every step is like a stake going through my leg.
+Every step is like a stake going through my non union leg.

 - I make it downstairs, make it to my armchair and need coffee.
 I love my morning coffee.
 I savour it and I celebrate each morning the fact that I actually made it downstairs.

 - I come down in my dressing gown as I have no energy to shower just yet.
 I will eventually return upstairs later to do that or I’ll just get dressed & shower in the evening before bed.